Monika Wiśniewska

 I knew that I wanted to be a psychologist as a teenager, but I had to wait over twenty years to start studies and then practice.
 Only as an adult woman did I feel fully ready to accept clients.
 I knew that life experience was just as important as work experience.

-From my experience of working with emigrants, but also from my personal experience, I know that it is very easy to forget about our possibilities.
-No two people are the same, and life can place obstacles in our path that throw us off course.
-These situations can, if left unchecked, can often lead to more serious disorders, such as anxiety disorders, sleep disorders, and episodes of depression.
-If you are struggling with any of these problems, it is worth considering working through your thoughts with someone who will help you understand where they come from and how to tame them.
+From my experience working with expats, as well as from personal experience, I know that it's very easy to forget our own potential.
+This is often hindered by language barriers, feelings of incompetence, fear of failure and ridicule, as well as limited social support and the pressure to succeed.
+This often leads to more serious challenges, such as anxiety disorders, sleep disturbances, and episodes of depression.
+If you struggle with any of these issues, it's worth considering working through your thoughts with someone who can help you understand where they come from and how to manage them.

-Today I live in Great Britain, I am a member of the Polish Psychiatric Association, the Polish Psychologists' Association and the British Psychological Society.
-In May 2023, I opened my private psychology office in Berkshire, where I see children and adults.
+Today, I live in the UK and am a member of the Polish Psychiatric Association, the Polish Psychologists' Association, and the British Psychological Society.
+In May 2023, I opened my private psychology practice in Berkshire, where I see both children and adults on an in-person basis.
+I regularly supervise my work, both individually and in groups.